 Wheeler GS, Massey LM, Endries M. 2001.
 The Brazilian peppertree drupe feeder Megastigmus transvaalensis (Hymenoptera: Torymidae): Florida distribution and impact.
 Biological Control 22: 139–148.

 Winston RL, Schwarzländer M, Hinz HL, Day MD, Cock MJW, Julien MH. (eds.).
 2014.
 Biological Control of Weeds: A World Catalogue of Agents and Their Target Weeds, 5th edition, FHTET-2014-04.
 Morgantown, WV: USDA Forest Service, Forest Health Technology Enterprise Team.
 838 pp.

 Wunderlin RP, Hansen BF, Franck AR, Essig FB2017.
-Atlas of Florida Vascular Plants (http://florida.plantatlas.usf.edu/).
+Atlas of Florida Vascular Plants (https://florida.plantatlas.usf.edu/).
 [Landry SM, Campbell KN (application development), USF Water Institute.]
-Institute for Systematic Botany, University of South Florida, Tampa (accesssed 20 Jun 2017).
+Institute for Systematic Botany, University of South Florida, Tampa (accessed 20 Jun 2017).